History of rugby union: Beginning of rugby sevens

 Rugby sevens was initially conceived by Ned Haig, a Jedburgh butcher who moved to Melrose, and David Sanderson as a fund-raising event for a local club in 1883.
 The first ever sevens match was played at the Greenyards, the Melrose RFC ground, where it was well received.
 Two years later, Tynedale was the first non-Scottish club to win one of the Borders Sevens titles at Gala in 1885.

-Despite sevens' popularity in the Scottish Borders, it did not catch on elsewhere until after WWI, in the 1920s and 1930s.
+Despite sevens' popularity in the Scottish Borders, it did not catch on elsewhere in the Home Nations until after WWI, in the 1920s and 1930s.
 The first sevens tournament outside Scotland was the Percy Park Sevens at North Shields in north east England in 1921.
 Because it was not far from the Scottish Borders, it attracted interest from the code's birthplace, and the final was contested between Selkirk (who won) and Melrose RFC (who didn't).
 In 1926, England's major tournament, the Middlesex Sevens was set up by Dr J.A.
 Russell-Cargill, a London-based Scot.

+Among the early adopters of rugby sevens elsewhere in the world were in New Zealand in the 1890s, notably in Otago.
+In neighbouring Australia a tournament was held in Rockhampton (Queensland) in 1891 and in Perth (Western Australia) in 1898.
+In Sydney in 1914 the city's now Shute Shield clubs played a rugby sevens series over consecutive Saturdays on the under-card of Wallabies and All Blacks games.
+In 1937 Sydney clubs Manly and Parramatta played a 'beach rugby 7s' game at South Narrabeen Beach in conjunction with a major surf life-saving carnival.